-Parakeets use nests and nesting materials to keep their chicks warm, dry and safe.
-The correct choice of nestbox bedding is important to prevent skeletal disorders in growing chicks, such as a splayed leg.
+Parakeets, also called budgies, use nests and nesting materials to keep their chicks warm, dry, and safe.
+Home parakeet nesting boxes should contain wood shavings or saw dust from untreated timber.
+The correct choice of nest-box bedding and shape is important to prevent skeletal disorders in growing chicks, such as a splayed leg.

 There are different nesting materials on the market that are safe and suitable for nesting parakeets, but wood shavings will help absorb the chicks' waste.
 Invest in nesting materials that are preferred by the parakeet hen, but are also easily maintained.
 Note that female budgies will not like the nest altered after laying eggs.

 A nest for parakeets has an essential component: a concave circle in the bottom of the nesting box.
 This is necessary if the nest box does not already have one, because it helps prevent the chicks from developing splayed legs — a skeletal deformity caused by the lack of a properly shaped nest.
 A concave circle also keeps the chicks near the warmth and food provided by the hen.

 To create a proper nest for parakeets, use a small hammer and sandpaper to make a smooth, concave dish in the center of the nesting box.
 This rounded depression in the floor of the next box should be at the furthest end from the opening.
 It also stops the eggs from rolling around and getting stuck in corners when the hen moves around.

 Nesting material for budgies

 Parakeet nesting boxes also require bedding.
 Unscented pine shavings are the most commonly used and least expensive bedding.
 Unscented pine shavings are readily available at most pet supply stores and can be purchased on large or small cubes.
 The hen will arrange the shavings to her liking, so make sure there is enough in the nesting box so the hen can build a nest of proper size and shape.